Students with caring responsibilities

-If you are a student from a care background, please visit the page below.
+If you're a student from a care background, visit the students from care page.

-You are classified as a student carer where you are looking after another person on an unpaid basis who otherwise could not manage on their own, due to various reasons including:
+You're classified as a student carer if you're looking after another person on an unpaid basis who otherwise couldn't manage on their own, due to various reasons including

 - old age

 - mental health problems

 - chronic or terminal illness